seeyouinfoodcourt/mfd-team2/structure.md

-# This is how we code
+# This is how we code cool git merge test

 ## SASS
 We divide our sass files in two folders.